All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Approximately 70% of daily growth hormone secretion occurs during sleep, with the largest pulse happening during the first cycle of slow-wave sleep (stages 3 and 4 of non-REM sleep).
 This pulse typically occurs within the first 90 minutes of falling asleep.

-This means that sleep quality directly affects how much growth hormone your body produces.
+Sleep quality directly affects how much growth hormone your body produces.
 Poor sleep, disrupted deep sleep, or shortened sleep duration all reduce GH output, which can contribute to the symptoms of growth hormone decline: fatigue, slow recovery, weight gain, and cognitive cloudiness.

 GHRH as a Sleep Regulator